juanesquintero/react-js-chllgns/unsolved/1.books/README.md

 ## Setup

-Follow these steps if you are using zip/git mode (i.e. not available inside Devskiller in-browser IDE):
+Follow these steps if you are using zip/git mode (i.e. not available inside in-browser IDE):

 1. `npm install` – install dependencies
 2. `npm test` – run all tests (this will be used to evaluate your solutions)